KatTheGit/sylvan-row/README.md

 # Sylvan Row
-A Multiplayer Online Battle Arena game, with the ambition of being balanced (with no hard-counter interactions), having simple  but unique characters, playing like a twin stick shooter (PC and controller), while having a working anticheat despite being FOSS.
+A twin-stick hero shooter, with the ambition of avoiding hard-counter interactions, having simple but unique characters, playing on keyboard&mouse and controller, all while having a working anticheat despite being FOSS.

 <img src="assets/characters/time_queen/textures/banner.png" width="300" title="Preliminary art of one of the characters" alt="An anthro lioness in armor"/>

 ## Play

 The game is currently having scheduled playtests at https://discord.gg/4SbwGZeYcx.
-Otherwise:
+There is a playable release, and its default IP is set to a random AWS server.

 Run the game:
 ```sh